zense/IIITB-StudentKit/docs/required.md

 * Sanitary Items - Buckets, Mugs, Soaps etc.
 * Cloth Hangers

-_There is a D-mart outlet located approximately 1.5kms away from campus for purchasing necessary daily-use utilities, fruits/snacks and clothes._
+***There is a D-mart outlet located approximately 1.5kms away from campus for purchasing necessary daily-use utilities, fruits/snacks and clothes.***

-_Also the students don’t need to bring curtains and brooms as curtains will be already installed in your respective rooms and the cleaning will be taken care of by the cleaning staff._
+***Also the students don’t need to bring curtains and brooms, as curtains will be already installed in your respective rooms and the cleaning will be taken care of by the cleaning staff.***

 **Cell phone Connections**